angelinahli/meet-me-2/README.md

     * if match multiple people, return all results that match, organized by section of match - first name, last name, etc. like facebook search results
     * create pages of search results
 * Allow users to add each other?
-* Rethink the user page - what needs to be on there?

 ### back end
 * add validator to ensure that start and end times are different